k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

  Click [here](/articles/09_translations/06_mtables_overview.md) for more information about MTable objects.

-## Step 3 - Optional - Set Different Source and Target Settings for Table Level Tasks
+## Step 3 - Optional - Set Different Source and Target Settings for Table-Level Tasks

-TDM 9.1 enables adding tables to the **RefList** MTable for the purpose of supporting the setting of different interface, schema name, or table name in the source and target environments for [Table level tasks](/articles/TDM/tdm_gui/14c_task_source_component_tables.md).
-Set the **lu_name** to **TDM_TableLevel** as a way to define different settings on the source and target environments for Table level tasks.
+TDM 9.1 enables adding tables to the **RefList** MTable for the purpose of supporting the setting of different interface, schema name, or table name in the source and target environments for [table-level tasks](/articles/TDM/tdm_gui/14c_task_source_component_tables.md).
+Set the **lu_name** to **TDM_TableLevel** as a way to define different settings on the source and target environments for table-level tasks.

 ## Step 4 - Catalog